elelad/SymboTalkAPIDocs/source/index.html.md

   - translations: The translations fo the symbol name.

 <aside class="notice">
-When you requaest one symbol the symbol retruned will contain all translations, if you search the symbol retruned will contain only the translation to the search language.
+When you requaest one symbol the symbol retruned will contain all translations. if you search, the symbol retruned will contain only the translation for the search language.
 </aside>